 Dr Susan Holden (UQ) and Dr Ashley Paine (UQ) examine Australia’s high-profile pavilion programs through the lens of shifting global practices in art and architecture in the latest edition (March-April) of Architecture Australia.
-Please continue to check the website for an updated link.
+For the full article, please click here

 Professor John Macarthur (UQ) discusses “Is Architecture Art?
 And, Why the Question Persists” at the National Gallery of Victoria (Melbourne), in a lecture presented by Monash Art Design and Architecture (MADA) as a part of Melbourne Design Week For more information on the lecture, please click https://www.ngv.vic.gov.au/program/is-architecture-art-and-why-the-question-persists/